Want to Visit the Tortilla Town? Come and Experience Loja

 7. Watch the sheer sociability of life during the Feria Grande.(August heat and lots of noise)

 Chapter 5: Closing the Oven

 8. Tapa till the cows come home during the Tapa Feria.
 (Social, filling and welcoming for the new Spring months) Chapter 4: Tapas Uncovered.

 9. Flamenco Festival Finals in August (Marks the end of the summer festivities ) Chapter 4: Deep Flamenco

 10. Breakfast somewhere with toast and oil and tomato, and a hot coffee served in glass.
 (See Bars).
 Chapter 10: Issues of Taste

-In the town there is a group that meets and organises activities to promote language and cultural exchanges.
+In the town there was a group that met to organise activities to promote language and cultural exchanges.

 If Loja offers one thing of excellence (other than tapas) it is culture.
 The Culture Department works hard thoughout the year to introduce and to stimulate artistic life in the town with cinema, art, street theatre, music, and dance.
 To find out about this rich offering, subscribe to the monthly news by getting your artifice card from the culture office that is situated in the old grain store called El Pósito.